RGC: a radio AGN classifier based on deep learning. I. A semi-supervised multiclass model for VLA images: Data and preprocessing

-We have used the batched dataset of 20,000 sources created for use in ML by \citet{Slijepcevic2022} from RGZ.
-As described in their Section 3.2 and in \citet{Wong2025}, RGZ data release 1 (DR1) contains approximately 100,000 sources, 99.2\% of which were taken from FIRST.
-For each FIRST object in this catalog with the largest angular size ($\theta_{LAS}$) between 15 and 270 arcsec, \citet{Slijepcevic2022} downloaded the corresponding image using the \texttt{Python API} of \texttt{SkyView}, a virtual observatory that provides access to a wide range of astronomical images from different surveys.\footnote{\url{https://skyview.gsfc.nasa.gov}.} They cropped the inner $150^2$ pixels from the original $300^2$-pixel images, and put all pixels outside a radius of $0.6 \theta_{LAS}$ to zero.
-After applying a $3\sigma$ amplitude thresholding, each original image $\mathbf{R}$ was normalized to
+For self-supervised pre-training, we employ the batched dataset of 20,000 radio sources constructed for ML applications by \citet{Slijepcevic2022} from the Radio Galaxy Zoo \citep[RGZ;][]{Wong2025}.
+RGZ Data Release 1 (DR1) comprises approximately 100,000 sources, of which 99.2\% originate from FIRST.
+For each FIRST source with a largest angular size ($\theta_{LAS}$) between 15 and 270 arcsec, \citet{Slijepcevic2022} retrieved the corresponding radio image via the \texttt{Python} API of \texttt{SkyView},\footnote{\url{https://skyview.gsfc.nasa.gov}.} a virtual observatory service providing access to astronomical imaging data from multiple surveys.
+The original $300^2$-pixel images were cropped to retain only the central $150^2$ pixels, and all pixels at radii greater than $0.6\,\theta_{LAS}$ were set to zero.
+A $3\sigma$ amplitude threshold was then applied, and each image $\mathbf{R}$ was normalised to $\mathbf{R}_n$ for storage in PNG format.
+Unresolved sources were removed by enforcing a hard lower threshold of $\theta_{\rm cut}=28''$ on source angular extension; this value is the smallest cut that minimises the Fr\'echet distance between feature-space representations of the unlabelled RGZ DR1 and the labelled MiraBest dataset \citep{Porter2023}, also employed in H23.

-in order to convert them to PNG (Portable Network Graphics) format, where $min(\mathbf{R})$ is the minimum value of $\mathbf{R}$, and $max(\mathbf{R})$ is the maximum.
-Thereafter all unresolved sources were removed, and the dataset was further reduced by discarding sources that were too dissimilar to their labeled dataset of FRI and FRII sources, the MiraBest dataset \citep{Porter2023}, which was also used in H23.
-The similarity between RGZ DR1 and MiraBest was analyzed using Fréchet inception distance (FID), as described in their Section 4.3.
-Most importantly, the labeled sources of MiraBest that were present in RGZ were also removed, so that there is no overlap between the labeled and unlabeled data.
-The final unlabeled dataset contained 20,000 sources organized in 10 batches of training data, and one batch of test data.
-We downloaded these from their GitHub repository\footnote{\url{https://github.com/inigoval/fixmatch}} and used them without any further processing.
-Hereafter, this batched dataset will be referred to as $\mathbf{R}_U$.

-\citet{Slijepcevic2024} uses a larger unlabeled dataset of 108,000 sources from RGZ for self-supervised learning, but pre-training on such a large dataset is beyond the scope of our present work.
+The resulting 20,000 sources are partitioned into 10 training batches and one test batch.
+We retrieved these data directly from the corresponding GitHub repository\footnote{\url{https://github.com/inigoval/fixmatch}} without any additional processing; hereafter this dataset is denoted $\mathbf{R}_U$.
+We note that \citet{Slijepcevic2024} employed a considerably larger unlabelled set of 108,000 RGZ sources for self-supervised learning; pre-training at that scale is beyond the computational budget of the present study.